fluxapps/ViMP/README.md

 VimpPageComponent
 ============
 ### Description
 This plugin can be installed in the LMS ILIAS to implement an interface to the external video platform ViMP.
-To install, please read the documentation / installation guide.
+To install, please read the installation guide, located in the folder /docs of this plugin.

 ### Contact
 info@studer-raimann.ch